bganguly/coding_exercise/README.md

 For retreiving a stored bag from a locker, the lockernumber and the lockertype are read in (these should be available from the ticket that the customer has), and the appropriate slot is then set to 0.

+An alternative mechanism would have been to write/read just a single bag number and then cycle through each array, from the smallest bagtype upwards, unless you find an available slot.
+This would have required at least 3x number of operations, hence not attempted.

+# Supporting code

+In order to make it easier for the browser to render the tests, i have put in a standard jasmine stand-alone lib folder.
+This folder is just a smaller subset of the code available on pivotals jasmine github repo and does not contribute to the solution in any way.
+I also added in a SpecRunner.html file for rendering the test results in the browser and the usual karma config files for karma runs.